validatorjs/validator.js/README.md

 **Repeat: this library validates and sanitizes strings only**.

+Passing input that isn't a string will be an error in an upcoming release.
-If you're not sure if your input is a string, coerce it using `input + ''`
+If you're not sure if your input is a string, coerce it using `input + ''`.

 ### Validators